LouisBensard/Stratos-iOSAppCode-PUBLIC/README.md

 - [VI - Contact](#vi---contact-)

 ## I - Introduction 🌟
-Stratos is tailored for pilots and aviation enthusiasts to explore new airports to fly to, log flight tracks, assess their flying performance, and connect with aviators locally and around the world.
-This repo provides insights into the app's creation, featuring our approaches to coding, design, and functionality.
+Stratos is a mobile app designed to allow pilots and aviation enthusists alike, to explore new airports to fly to, log flight tracks, assess their flying performance, and connect with aviators locally and around the world.
+This repository provides insights into the app's creation, featuring our approaches to coding, design, and functionality.

 ## II - Tech Stack 💻

-The Stratos app combines modern software engineering practices and cutting-edge technologies to deliver a robust and efficient application for general aviation enthusiasts.
+Stratos combines modern software engineering practices and cutting-edge technologies to deliver a robust and efficient application for general aviation enthusiasts.
 Below is an overview of the technology stack used in developing Stratos:

-### Frontend
+### i - Frontend
   #### Mobile Application
   - **SwiftUI & UIKit**: Primarily built with SwiftUI (95%) for its modern, declarative syntax that simplifies UI development, complemented by UIKit (5%) for specific UI components not yet fully available in SwiftUI.
   - **External Dependencies via SPM**: